4.4 vSphere Networking

 When Veeam Cloud Connect v8 was first released, only backup services were available.
 For this solution to work, cloud gateways could have been published either loading public IPs directly in their network interfaces or using NAT (network address translation) technologies, cloud gateways were using non-public IP addresses, and an external component like a firewall would have published the TCP ports needed to expose cloud gateways to the public internet.

-This is still the case for backup services in Veeam Cloud Connect v9, but in order to correctly publish replica resources, it is highly recommended to load public IPs on both cloud gateways and NEAs.
+This is still the case for backup services, but in order to correctly publish replica resources it is highly recommended to load public IPs on both cloud gateways and NEAs.

 There are two main reasons to do so: